Post

 Library

-If the SDL library was properly added, building the project (CTRL+B) will result in no errors.
+If the SDL library is set up correctly, building the project (CTRL+B) should result in no errors.

 Build